When Aliens Attack ....Or At Least, Go Bad

 Which is basically just what this plot entails.

-Some kind of alien thing is going around and merging with whatever lifeform it can get its tentacle on,
+Some kind of alien thing is going around and merging with whatever lifeform it can get its tentacle on.

-and transforming it into this... uhh... thing.
+And then proceeds to transforming its victim into this... uhh... well, y'know... thing.

 But just when it seems like all hope is lost for our defeated species, a savior is revealed.
 In the form of our bacteria.
 Looks like these giant tripod riding raiders have an immune system that would make a bubble boy's seem like an iron-clad defense system.
 Yep.
 The aliens literally catch their death of a cold.